 CAL has a long history of developing effective language assessments for children.
 Our early language assessment offerings, SOPA (Student Oral Proficiency Assessment) and ELLOPA (Early Language Listening and Oral Proficiency Assessment), are being enhanced through the creation of a computer-based self-access training program and companion materials.
-CAL’s online training courses and professional development offerings will not be available while the training program is in development, current users of SOPA and ELLOPA can continue administering the assessments during this development period.
+CAL’s online training courses and professional development workshops will not be available while the training program is in development, current users of SOPA and ELLOPA can continue administering the assessments during this development period.

 We are soliciting feedback from current and potential users of SOPA and ELLOPA who are interested in learning more about the training program and potential review activities.
 If you would like to be contacted regarding SOPA and ELLOPA updates and have not completed a previous survey, please follow the link below to complete a short survey.

 Contact us if you have any questions about early language assessments.

 Here is information about the early language assessments previously offered by CAL.